-The hand over point with “Parts production and vehicle assembly” stage is set at the “showroom level, when the vehicle is passed on from the OEM to the final customer”.
-On the disposal and recycling side, GHG emissions after after the vehicle service lifetime fall within the EoL (End-of-Life) domain.
+The handover point from the “Parts Production and Vehicle Assembly” stage is defined at the point of delivery to the final customer, once the finished vehicle has been handed over.
+On the disposal and recycling side, GHG emissions after the vehicle service lifetime fall within the EoL (End-of-Life) domain.
 Therefore, it is acknowledged that the transportation of the vehicle to EoL treatment facilities is included within the EoL domain.

 Considering the proposed system boundaries, the CO2 equivalent emissions for the use stage comprise emissions from in-use consumption, emissions due to maintenance parts and consumables, and the contribution of leakages and fluorocarbon emissions.
 The following equation highlights these components:

-CO2e use stage=CO2e in-use+CO2e maintenance+CO2e leakages+CO2e Fluorocarbon+CO2e Unburnt
+Equation 24

+C Use Stage=C Fuel+C Leakages+C Maintenance+C Fluorocarbon

 Where,

+C Use Stage carbon emissions for the whole use stage (kgCO2e);

+C Fuel carbon emissions due to the fuel combustion, including both CO2 and non-CO2 exhaust emissions and fuel leakages (kgCO2e);

+C Maintenance carbon emissions due to maintenance and consumables (kgCO2e);

+C Leakages carbon emissions due to leakages, including unburnt GHG species emissions (kgCO2e);

+C Fluorocarbon carbon emissions due to fluorocarbons emissions (kgCO2e);

+In the following paragraphs, the methodology for assessing each term of the equation is detailed.